 How Alice Discovered Lion’s Mane

-At the start of the interview, Alice told Aspen, “At the bottom of it, I think a lot of it’s an endocannabinoid deficiency.”
 She was referring to her health problems.
 Next she narrated how she came across mushroom therapies like lion’s mane, that helped treat her ECS imbalance.

-Alice Mangan (R.N., Veteran): Somehow I stumbled across something on Facebook that asked about being a veteran, if you’re on opiates or have chronic pain or chronic depression, PTSD.
+Alice Mangan (R.N., Veteran): Somehow, I stumbled across something on Facebook that asked about being a veteran, if you’re on opiates or have chronic pain or chronic depression, PTSD.
 22 veterans a day are committing suicide.
 Completing suicide, not just attempting.
 And really those numbers are probably skewed because a lot don’t get reported.
 Thomas Mundell, he and 20 other soldiers went with myself.
 And so we went out to Colorado to look at cannabis as medicine and as an alternative to opiates, to depression, to suicide.
-And of course they had a few other things.
+And, of course, they had a few other things.
 They had a little bit on mushrooms, a little bit on other psychedelics and stuff that we do see now, that even DARPA is putting 27 million into psilocybin and ketamine as options for the military.

-Aspen Jewel (Elevate Holistics): I’ve seen some amazing work with MAPS too.
-I saw them at the Drug Policy Alliance Conference and I was absolutely blown away.
-I mean, they described how they’re not necessarily tripping but they just take mushrooms all day every day, and it’s just kind of like their cannabis.
-It keeps them happy and lightheaded and it doesn’t bring on those heavy, deep emotions.
+Aspen Jewel (Elevate Holistics): I’ve seen some amazing work with MAPS, too.
+I saw them at the Drug Policy Alliance Conference, and I was absolutely blown away.
+I mean, they described how they’re not necessarily tripping, but they just take mushrooms all day, every day, and it’s just kind of like their cannabis.
+It keeps them happy and lightheaded, and it doesn’t bring on those heavy, deep emotions.

 Lions’ Mane in the Woods